kubeflow/community/proposals/841-release-process/README.md

 ![alt text](release.png)

 * Notes: Release dates will not be changed unless critical changes are needed.
-Week 9 is code freeze.
-However, the working groups can use that week to finish any outstanding feature critical for the release.

 * KubeFlow Release minor versions x.x.xx
 ** Release can be 60-90 days.